• Email

 Response card: Soup that is too hot.

-• 6 ounces italian sausage (about 2 medium sausages, casings removed)
+• 6 ounces italian sausage, about 2 medium sausages, casings removed

 • 1 medium yellow onion, coarsely chopped

-• 2 carrots, diced ( I pulsed the carrots, celery, and garlic in a food processor together until diced)
+• 2 large carrots, diced ( I pulsed the carrots, celery, and garlic in a food processor together until diced)

-• 3 stalks diced celery, diced
+• 3 stalks celery, diced

 • 4 cloves garlic, diced